-Trump to crack down on asylum seekers in immigration speech
+Trump moves to crack down on asylum seekers ahead of U.S. elections

 Trump and some other Republicans say the right - granted by the Constitution’s post-Civil War 14th Amendment - creates an incentive for people to enter the country illegally to have children.
 Critics, including some other Republicans, say the president cannot change the Constitution by fiat.
 Such an action would virtually guarantee a legal challenge.

-Reporting by Roberta Rampton and Jeff Mason; Additional reporting by Makini Brice; Editing by Peter Cooney
+Reporting by Roberta Rampton and Jeff Mason; Additional reporting by Makini Brice and Lisa Lambert; Editing by Peter Cooney